 As a Wilderness hirer, we recommend you use the WilderNessts Camping Directory to find the best wild camping spots.
 This guide book has been compiled exclusively for Wilderness and lists 100+ of the camping spots that will give you the best wilderness experience.
 If you want to get off the busy tourist trail and experience the real New Zealand then this is the camping guide book for you!

 Choosing the Right Campervan for Wild Camping

 Wild camping by its very nature requires you to be self-sufficient.
 If you’re planning to do some wild camping on your campervan road trip then you must at least have a certified self-contained campervan that has sufficient fresh and water storage plus a toilet.
-The Wilderness Dart, Nugget and Longboarder campervans are designed for occasional wild camping.
-On the other hand, the Wilderness Base Jumper campervans are designed for regular wild camping.
-If you’re looking to escape holiday parks and soak up New Zealand's natural beauty without having to entertain your neighbours then it’s the Base Jumper campervan you need.
+All our campervans are designed for regular wild camping.
+If you’re looking to escape holiday parks and soak up New Zealand's natural beauty without having to entertain your neighbours then choose a campervan setup for wild camping.
 The large water tanks and the long life batteries plus inverter allow you to stay away from civilization for days on end.

 A final thought on wild camping.
 We love to get off the beaten track and encourage you too as well.
 While we have a right to wild camp we also have an obligation to protect the environment.
 Both visitors and locals alike are charged with the responsibility of Kaitiakitanga (guardianship of the land).
 It’s New Zealand’s pristine landscapes that make it such a compelling destination to visit and treasured place to live.
 It’s in all our interests to safeguard that.
 Please take your time, respect the environment you share with us, and leave only footprints.